ScheznikL/SecondAndOtherHW/README.md

 ## Java Club Homeworks

-*Here wiil be all of the tasks from Java Club clsses.*
+*Here wil be all of the tasks from Java Club clsses.*